Ways to Obtain a Green Card Without Getting Married

 Family-Based Green Cards Through Qualifying Relatives

 Even if marriage is not part of your plan, you may still have relatives in the United States who can file on your behalf.
-The immigration law offers several paths for parents, children, and siblings to seek permanent residency.
+The immigration law offers several paths for parents, children, and siblings to seek permanent residency, commonly known as a Green Card.

 These preferences have numerical caps that affect the waiting periods for a visa.
-Any unused green cards may be reallocated from one category to another, so changes can happen each year.
+Any unused Green Cards may be reallocated from one category to another in subsequent years, so cut-off dates can change each month.

 VAWA Self-Petitioning